GavinDowdell/generative_tennis/README.md

 python tennis_gpt.py -i tennis_shot_data_fine_tune.txt -o tennis_gpt\transformer  --max-steps 10000  --device cpu --type transformer --fine_tuning
 ```
 - set the fine tuning flag with `--fine_tuning` flag
 - The -o directory is the location of the original pretrained model.
-The fine tuned model and evaluation results will be stored in a sub-directory under this called finetune.
+- The fine tuned model and evaluation results will be stored in a sub-directory under this called finetune.
 - `--type` selects model architecture from **mlpmine1|mlpmine3|rnn|gru|lstm|transformer** for different modelling options
 - `--max-steps` controls training duration.
-- The dataset for finetuning is the fine tuning dataset which is trying to align the model to this custom behaviour
+- The -i option here is the dataset for finetuning, which is the fine tuning dataset which is trying to align the model to this custom behaviour.
+The dataset provided is just an example at this stage
 ### Sample from a trained model:
 - The  sampling can be done of a trained model or a fine-tuned model
 ```bash